Vibex/Penta/README.md

 RULES
 -----
 Rules can be applied to windows and effect how windows are tiled.
+Only one rule is active at a time.
 * full = full screen the window
 * float = makes the window always floating
 * psuedo = applys a psuedo tile mode (float size at tiled pos)

 TODO
 ----
+Important things will be added ASAP.
+* Add a manual tiling mode similar to that of herbstluftwm.
+(IMPORTANT)
 * Add manipulation of the list of windows.
+(IMPORTANT)
 * Add the ability to dynamicaly create and destroy tags.
 * Add the ability to change the settings on the fly.
 * Tinker around with the code to make it more concise and clean.